aoterodelaroza/acpdb/README.md

 (key) or `method.i` (integer ID).
 The file must have lines with the
 structure:
 ~~~
-symbol.s  l.s  exp.r  maxcoef.r  property.s
+symbol.s  l.s  exp.r  exprn.i  maxcoef.r  property.s
 ~~~
-where `symbol.s` is the atomic symbol, `l.s` is the angular momentum label, `exp.r` is the exponent, and `maxcoef.r` is the maximum coefficient value.
+where `symbol.s` is the atomic symbol, `l.s` is the angular momentum label, `exp.r` is the exponent, `exprn.i` is the rn-exponent, and `maxcoef.r` is the maximum coefficient value.
 The last field (`property.s`) is optional.
 If it is present, apply the maxcoef only to that property.
 Otherwise, apply it to all properties that match the atom, angular momentum, and exponent.